 Contractors will often use a wide array of materials to help factor basement from membranes and drain boards, to perforated pipe, sump pumps, and more.
 One item that does not usually make it onto the list until you have problems, but nonetheless is equally as important to have, is a dehumidification system.
 If you’ve noticed changes in your home’s air quality or are worried about it may be time to consider a dehumidifier.

 A dehumidifier works to lower humidity levels by drying the air.
 A dehumidification system is often an asset not only for your basement, but for your overall living conditions.
 By maintaining good air quality in the lowest level of your home the effects are seen throughout the other levels of the home, based on the laws of physics in what is known as the ‘Stack Effect’.
 Dehumidifiers also work at drying out the invisible moisture that lies within the nooks and crannies, as well as the cracks of your basement.
 Studies have shown that even in the driest of basements, dehumidifiers can pick up over 10 gallons of water per day through sucking up moisture.

-Dehumidification is also essential when waterproofing your basement.
+Dehumidification is also essential for basement waterproofing in Toronto.
 There are two approaches you can take when it comes to dehumidifying.
 The dehumidification process can be done with either condenser systems or venting systems.
 When selecting the option that is right for your basement there are factors you need to consider like the size of space, efficiency, temperature, and the goal of dehumidifying.

 Let’s take a closer look at these two options: